actionverb/phpegjs/README.md

     string matching, case-insensitive character classes, and empty character classes).
 Attempting to use these features with `mbstringAllowed: false` will cause `generate` to throw an error.
+  * `ampCompatibility` - if set to `true`, the Parser will expose itself as a Coroutine for use with Amp (https://github.com/amphp).
+This allows you to use the `yield` keyword within your generated code to wait for asynchronous tasks to complete.

 Using the Parser
 ----------------